srdjan/bluesky-bot/README.md

 ---

-Built with ❤️ using modern web standards and the power of Deno + mono-jsx
+Built with ❤️ by Clodey, Gipity & Srdjan

 ---